Creating a Console Account, Applying TIME, and Running Dragon Net Nodes.

-This led to the blockchain platform officially released as open-source code, live during the Super Happy Dragon Lucky episode 3.
+On August 1st, 2019 the Dragonchain platform officially released as open-source code, live during the Super Happy Dragon Lucky episode 3.
 Not only did we release years of work to the community as open source software, we also ended our Early Access Program (EAP).
-As a part of this, pooled nodes are now available to everyone.
+As a part of this, pooled and unmanaged nodes are now available to everyone.
 Pooled nodes, for the time being, are hosted and managed by Dragonchain.
-We expect to soon release more information documenting the process to run nodes on a user’s own hardware devices.
-No matter the amount of TIME that a user has, we believe everyone should feel welcome to participate in Dragon Net.
+These are for people with little TIME or those just getting started, we believe everyone should feel welcome to participate in Dragon Net.
+Unmanaged nodes are hosted on a user’s own hardware or on a cloud server, further decentralizing Dragon Net.

 What is TIME?